ytaghz/LateralMovementAnalyzer/Visualization/README.md

 ###Single edge per (src;dst)
 PyVis / vis.js handling of multiple parallel edges between the same node pair is fragile and can result in lost or collapsed edges or missing tooltips.
 Using a single edge per direction and aggregating session data guarantees no loss of user/protocol information while keeping the visual output deterministic and portable.
-Trade-off: multiple sessions in the same direction are not shown as separate parallel arrows, but all session metadata is preserved in the edge tooltip.
+Multiple sessions in the same direction are not shown as separate parallel arrows, but all session metadata is preserved in the edge tooltip.